jedireza/hapi-react-views/README.md

 The following `compileOptions` will customize how `hapi-react-views` works.

 - `compileOptions` - options object passed to the engine's compile function.
   Defaults to `{}`.
   - `doctype` - a simple string prepended to the response.
 Defaults to `<!DOCTYPE html>`
-    - `renderMethod` - the method to invoke on `React` to generate our output.
+  - `renderMethod` - the method to invoke on `ReactDOMServer` to generate our output.
 Available options are `renderToStaticMarkup` and `renderToString`.
     Defaults to `renderToStaticMarkup`.
   - `removeCache` - since transpilers tend to take a while to startup, we can remove templates from the require cache so we don't need to restart the server to see changes.
 Defaults to `'production' !== process.env.NODE_ENV`.
   - `removeCacheRegExp` - a `RegExp` pattern string, matching modules in require cache will be removed.
 Defaults to `undefined`.
   - `layout` - the name of the layout file to use.
   - `layoutPath` - the directory path of where layouts are stored.
   - `layoutRenderMethod` - same as `renderMethod` but used for layouts.
     Defaults to `renderToStaticMarkup`.

-You're able to override all these `compileOptions` at runtime.
+You can override all these `compileOptions` at runtime.

 ```js
 const context = { name: 'Steve' };